medic/cht-docs/content/en/contribute/code/conf/installation.md

 ```

 ## Upgrading
-To upgrade to the latest version
+To upgrade to the latest version, run the command below.
+To view changes made to CHT Conf, view the [CHANGELOG](https://docs.communityhealthtoolkit.org/apps/guides/updates/preparing-for-4/#cht-conf).
 ```shell
 npm install -g cht-conf
 ```